-Many users have complained that their game sounds interfere with their conversations, and many have looked into possible solutions to fix this problem.
+But you know what?
+You are not alone.
+There are tons of users who have complained that their game sounds interfere with their conversations, and many have looked into possible solutions to fix this problem.

-Today, we will be testing out some of the most popular solutions found online that promise to get your sound on Discord to work properly.
+Today, we will be testing out some of the most popular solutions found online that promise to get your sound on Discord to work properly (spoiler: they actually work).

 Why Is Discord Picking Up Game Sound?